kris-sag/matlab-jr-year-infectious-disease-app/README.md

 # matlab-jr-year-infectious-disease-app
-Infectious Disease Outbreak app from Junior Undergraduate Year
+Infectious Disease Outbreak app from Junior Undergraduate Year, for the "125:305 Numerical Modeling & Biomedical Systems" class

+### Nota Bene
-- roughly pasted from a companion .pdf file required for original project assignment
+- This README is roughly pasted from a companion .pdf file required for original project assignment, although I have formatted it to GitHub's markdown.
+- I no longer have access to a MATLAB license so I cannot change the code at all, and since this was originally created using MATLAB R2020a, it is likely that the application may use depricated functions

 # Description
 Simple models for the spread of an infectious disease involves three everchanging populations: